VaniaTominc/GA-Project-04/README.md

-# [Project 04] with Genereal Assembly: Truff·l·uxury.
+# [Project 04] with Genereal Assembly: `Truff·l·uxury`.
-## _Truff·l·uxury_

 ## Overview
-Truff·l·uxury is an online store dedicated to the sale of Istrian truffles.
+**Truff·l·uxury** is an online store dedicated to the sale of Istrian truffles.
 The products are sourced from Istria (Croatia, Slovenia), which is considered one of the most important and best places for naturally grown truffles in the world.
 Customers can browse between different products in different categories, leave comments, and purchase products.

 - ### Timeframe